Kim's Video (film)

 Kim's Video is a 2023 documentary film about Kim's Video and Music.
+It is written, produced, edited, and directed by David Redmon and Ashley Sabin.

 Synopsis

-The film outlines the store's history, most notably its reacquisition and restoration to New York City after the trip to Salemi, Italy featuring clips from both mainstream and rarely-seen films that are part of Kim's collection of videos and DVDs alongside archival footage and interviews with former employees like Alex Ross Perry.
+The film outlines the store's history, most notably its reacquisition and restoration to New York City after the trip to Salemi, Italy, featuring clips from both mainstream and rarely-seen films that are part of Kim's collection of videos and DVDs, alongside archival footage and interviews with former employees like Alex Ross Perry.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on 12 critics, indicating "mixed or average" reviews.